probe-lab/thunderdome/cmd/thunderdome/README.md

  - `base_image` (optional) - a docker image that will be used as a base.
 The build process wraps the docker image with an init section that configures it for use in thunderdome and executes any defined `init_commands`.
  - `build_from_git` (optional) - instructions for building an image contained in a Git repository.
 See below for details.
  - `init_commands` (optional) - a list of commands that will be run in the container at init time before the target daemon is executed.
 These override any specified in the `defaults` section of the experiment and are appended to any in the `shared` section, so they are executed in-order, after the shared commands.
-Each entry is a string containing a single command.
+Each entry is a string containing a single command. q
 The following fields provide additional configuration for the target's execution environment:

  - `instance_type` (optional) - the type of instance to use.
 This overrides any instance type specified in the `defaults` section of the experiment.
+See [list of instance types](/tf/README.md#instance-types) for allowed values.
  - `environment`(optional) - a list of environment variables that will be passed to the container when it is executed.
 These override any environment specified in the `defaults` section of the experiment and are merged with any in the `shared` section, overwriting any entries with duplicate names.
 Each entry is specified as a JSON object with a `name` field and a `value` field.
 For example: `{ "name": "IPFS_PROFILE", "value": "server" }`.

 ### Target Defaults and Shared Configuration